Optimal Opus

 Preview Image

-Essay: A Gentle Introduction to Automatic Differentiation
+A Gentle Introduction to Automatic Differentiation

 Differentiation is hard enough when it's in abstract on a math test, but what about when it's living, breathing code?
 Let's learn how modern numerical computing frameworks like Julia, Pytorch, Tensorflow and JAX all take gradients without ever being told how to do it.